Treatment for Foot Conditions & Injuries

-This occurs when the big toe becomes stiffened, swollen and painful due to arthritis.
+This occurs when your big toe becomes stiffened, swollen and painful due to arthritis.
 It is typically caused by wear and tear or an old injury – and leads to difficulty walking.

-This occurs when a nerve in the ball of the foot is pinched between a ligament and a bone.
+This occurs when a nerve in the sole of your foot is pinched between a ligament and a bone.
 It can be caused by injury or wearing ill-fitting shoes, and leads to pain under the ball of your foot – like standing on a ball bearing, along with shooting pains and pins and needles into the toes.

 Treatment: Non-operative treatments include painkillers and anti-inflammatory injections or orthotics and wide fitting shoes.
 More serious cases may require surgery to reset the swollen nerve.

 Lesser Toe Deformity